earthspecies/biodenoising/README.md

 The proposed model is based on the Demucs architecture, originally proposed for music source-separation and [real-time speech enhancement](https://github.com/facebook/denoiser).

+We publish the pre-print on [arXiv](https://arxiv.org/abs/2410.03427).

 ## Colab

-If you want to play with the pretrained model inside colab for instance, start from this [Colab Example for Biodenoising](https://colab.research.google.com/drive/1OTZu44OJ72foVUMGRMez-9nuiKsSb_Fo?usp=sharing).
+If you want to play with the pretrained model inside colab for instance, start from this [Colab Example for Biodenoising](https://colab.research.google.com/drive/1Gc1tCe0MqAabViIgA8zGWm5KLVrEbRzg?usp=sharing).

 ## Installation